 Cory: Okay.
 Okay, what do you think is the purpose of drag?

-Breanna: The purpose of drag is to take your regular ideal-type person and uh to completely change that, that person into a character.
+Breanna: Purpose of drag is to take your regular ideal-type person and, uh, to completely change that, that person into a character.

-Breanna: Oh, um, I mean, if that’s your character, um, that–that you know, like, I think it depends on your character, for sure.
+Breanna: Ooh, um, I mean, if that’s your character, um, that’s… that, you know… like, I think it depends on your character, for sure.
 If you have a more sexually deviated character, then be sexual.
-Like, but you know, like, I–I personally like to be a little bit more classy at times.
-You know, I can be a little bit fun.
-I can be a little party girl at the moment, but hey.
-[Laughing] I do prefer a little bit more classy.
+Like… but, you know, like, I personally like to be a little bit more classy at times.
+You know, I can be a little bit fun, I can be a little party girl at the moment, but hey… [Laughing] I do prefer a little bit more classy.

 Cory: All right.
 What do you think are misconceptions people have about drag?

 Breanna: Um, that they’re strippers.
-I hate that.
-Oh, my God.
-And that there’s a difference between burlesque and stripping.
-So, um, yeah, that’s–that’s a big like misconception like no, we don’t take our clothes off.
-I mean, we might take off a nice cape and call that a reveal.
-But that’s not stripping baby.
-Yeah, that’s a big one.
-I don’t think people realize like, how hard it is to get up in front of a light and still dance your heart out while taking tips and while interacting with the audience [laughing].
-I don’t think people understand how that– how hard that is.
-So um, yeah, I just I just don’t think people realize like, how much dedication this– goes into this.
+I hate that, oh, my god.
+And that… there’s a difference between burlesque and stripping.
+So, um, yeah, that’s… uh, that’s a big, like, misconception.
+Like, no, we don’t take our clothes off.
+I mean, we might take off a nice cape and call that a reveal, but that’s not stripping baby.
+[Laughs] Um, yeah, that’s a big one.
+Uh, I don’t think people realize, like, how hard it is to get up in front of a light and still dance your heart out while taking tips and while interacting with the audience [laughing].
+I don’t think people understand how that… how hard that is.
+So, um, yeah, I just… I just don’t think people realize, like, how much dedication this… goes into this.

 Cory: Do you think anything could be done to help change these misconceptions?